Spider Solitaire

 A Challenging Web of Strategy and Excitement

 I discovered Spider Solitaire much later than most, stumbling upon it after downloading a version on my first smartphone.
 I was instantly hooked - it offered a fascinating twist on the card games I'd played for years.
 Like many players, I started with one suit to learn the ropes, finding it the perfect balance of strategy and entertainment.
 These days, I'll venture into two-suit games when I'm feeling ambitious, though I'll admit I still shy away from four-suit versions (those are for the real Spider masters!).
-Now I've created this version to share the game I've grown to love, bringing that same engaging experience to wherever you want to play - your laptop, phone, tablet, or desktop computer.
-It's completely free at CardAndPuzzle.com, with no downloads or signups needed.
+Now I've created this version to share the game I've grown to love — play Spider Solitaire online for free on your laptop, phone, tablet, or desktop computer, with no downloads or signups needed.
 Whether you're new to Spider like I was, or you're a seasoned player looking for a smooth, modern version of the game, you'll find this the perfect way to challenge your mind while unwinding.

 - Moving Cards: Build descending sequences (e.g., 7-6-5) in the tableau.
 In one-suit games, any card can be placed on another that's one rank higher.
 In multi-suit games, only cards of the same suit can be moved as a sequence.